 The ancient Roman Forum was the political and commercial center of Rome when Rome was at its greatest power.
 The Forum was constructed over some 900 years with various emperors adding and extending temples, monuments, and buildings.
 Here the emperors, Roman senators, and consuls met to plan and pass the laws that governed Rome.
 The Forum remains one of the most powerful monuments to the grandeur that was Rome.
 You will view the Basilica Aemilia (the site of the great meeting hall) and the Curia (the Senate house), as well as other historic sites.

-Tonight, have dinner on your own in one of Rome's many restaurants, or join us for our optional tour: An Evening in Rome.
-You'll enjoy dinner at a local restaurant, followed by a panoramic drive by some of Rome's most famous sites.
+Tonight, have dinner on your own in one of Rome's many restaurants, or join us for our optional tour: The Roman Ghetto and Trastevere.
+You'll enjoy included tours of both unique neighborhoods, then savor dinner at a local restaurant.

 Enjoy free time in Rome today.
 You might stroll along Via del Corso, an almost mile-long stretch of palaces and shops, or spend time in the beautiful gardens of the Villa Borghese.
 Or stroll the Campo dei Fiori and explore the piazza with its booksellers, inns, small shops, and colorful morning markets (except Sundays).
 It is a lively spot by day and night.

 Gather tonight for dinner at a local restaurant.